01fe23bcs117/NanditaGaitonde_portfolio/README.md

    - Of 759 milion  people , 1 out of 10 do not have access to electricity and have to use biomass fuels such as charcoal, coal which is leading to death of children due to indoor pollution.
    - The SDG goal-7 aims to replace the open fires and outdated stoves to affordable and clean energy by 2030.
    - Energy efficiency and increase use of renewable sources contribute to seriousness of climate change  and reduce the risk of disasters.
+   - We need to sort based on which areas needs to be supplied with energy and which is barren land for now.
+For that a sorting algorithm needs to be implemented.
+[Quick sort code](https://github.com/01fe23bcs117/NanditaGaitonde_portfolio/blob/main/codes/Quick%20sort.cpp)

 3. **ROAD TRANSPORT**
    - **SDG Goal-9** : Make cities and human settlements inclusive, safe, resilient and sustainable